 Download the IRC Iraq strategy action plan to learn more about our program priorities through 2020.

-people with cash assistance to help those displaced by crisis meet their basic needs.
+people with emergency supplies and cash assistance to help rebuild their lives.

-We’re one of the leading providers of cash assistance in Iraq, giving Syrian refugees and displaced Iraqis the opportunity to make their own decisions.Explore our cash work.
+We’re one of the leading providers of cash assistance in Iraq, giving displaced Iraqis the opportunity to make their own decisions.Explore our cash work.

 We are training teachers in Iraq, many displaced themselves, to help provide safe learning environments for children uprooted by war.Read their story.